lunadragon06/torfs-art-gallery/README.md

 Although this project was graded in advance before submission of Portfolio assignment, I have only been able to make small adjustments based on feedback I received on this exam where I have so far managed to:
 + Move the common folder into the components folder.
 + Edit the Login.js file so it's not displayed as inline API link (an omission that occurred before submission).
++ All changes and adjustments to project will be located in ``master`` branch from this repo.
 ## 🏅 License
 This project is forked and taken from my other GitHub [user account](https://www.github.com/LunaDragon666), since I will probably eventually switch to use only this account instead because I'll share my new account with future employers.
 <br>